SeanShubin/documentation/seans-coding-style.md

             - Do they even exist?
     - Feedback provided by external smoke test
     - Depends on everything
+    - No logic
-    - Should only have one line, that does the following
+    - Contains the minimal possible code to accomplish the following
         - Create the appropriate wiring
-        - Invoke the launcher function
+        - Invoke the primary entry point function
-        - Inject the command line parameters to wiring or launcher function if needed
+        - Inject the command-line/container-context parameters to wiring or entry point function if needed
 - Wiring
     - Chooses implementations
     - No observable state